ch0mik/AmiGotekMediaBuilder/README.md

 ## GitHub releases

-`.github/workflows/release.yml` runs for a published Release or a `v*` tag such as `v1.1.1`.
+`.github/workflows/release.yml` runs only when a GitHub Release is published for a `v*` tag such as `v1.1.1`.
+Ordinary commits and branch pushes do not start this workflow.
 It publishes self-contained, single-file CLI and GUI binaries for both products with the .NET RIDs `win-x64`, `win-arm64`, `linux-x64`, `linux-arm64`, `osx-x64`, and `osx-arm64`.

 Example asset names: